stevenrskelton/stevenrskelton.github.io/_posts/2013-08-04-reusing-finagle-server-filters-on-client.md

 polymorphism also can’t bridge this divide.
 We need to rely on inheritance.

 The first step to a good application of inheritance is to identify and abstract away all differences.
-We can leave `Req` as an unspecified generic type parameter of SimpleFilter, and allow our child inheriance classes to define it.
+We can leave `Req` as an unspecified generic type parameter of SimpleFilter, and allow our child inheritance classes to define it.
 Each child class will need specify how to convert their `Req` type into our preferred type `Array[Byte]`.
 This is no work for a server filter, and short work for a client since the binary of a `ThriftClientRequest` instance is stored in its message field.

-Our abstract class will impliment our apply method, DRY.
+Our abstract class will implement our apply method, DRY.

 ```scala
 class AbstractMethodNameFilter[Req](action: String => Unit, requestToByte: Req => Array[Byte])